metaphorical/quantum-blockchain/documentation/whitepaper.md

 * Easy to deploy
 * Highly configurable (it should adopt to needs of a system, not vice versa)
 * Integration into the system should be super simple (e.g. you deploy and configure it and after that it all goes through simple RESTful API)

+### It should have multiple consensus algorythms

+Consensus algorythms (AKA proof systems) are important for blockchain to function properly.
+They ensure proper work distribution, provide security to data storage, and are responsible for data integrity.

+General purpose blockchain should provide set of initial, selectable methods to find consensus.

+**I suggest following set of algorythms**

+* **PBFT** - Practical Byzantine Fault Tolerance algorithm
+* **PoW** - Proof-of-work algorithm
+* **Pos** - Proof-of-stake algorithm
+* **DPoS** - Delegated proof-of-stake algorithm

+It should additionally provide a way to write and use new algorythm.